jeffubayi/Landing-page/pages/index.md

 ##  About
 Hello, welcome to my little corner of the web.

-I like to figure out technology and experiment with it in ways many people never imagined.I also have a strong desire to share this information with others and to explain it to people whose only qualification may be the desire to learn.
+I like to figure out technology and experiment with it in ways I never imagined.I also have a strong desire to share this information with others and to explain it to people whose only qualification may be the desire to learn.

 ```
-"The quiter you become, the more your able to listen. ~ #Linus Tovald
+"The quiter you become,
+ the more your able to listen.
+    ~ #Linus Tovald
 ```
-## HACKS
+## Hacks

 [**password_locker (Github)**](https://github.com/akiritsu/pRoJEct-NeGYa)